-Confirmation deposits are refunded to students upon graduation or official withdrawal from CU Boulder within established dates and procedures.
+Confirmation deposits are non-refundable except upon graduation from CU Boulder.
 All refunds are reduced by any outstanding financial obligations.
 Interest earned from confirmation deposits is used for student financial aid.

 Questions regarding the confirmation deposit policy should be directed to the Office of Admissions, 303-492-6301.

 Student registration and other important information and services are available through Buff Portal.
 Students access the portal using a secure CU login name and IdentiKey password.
 For more information and registration instructions, visit the Registration webpage.

 Registering for Classes

 New incoming students and transfer undergraduate students receive their registration instructions and information during the New Student Welcome Experience.
 Continuing students may consult the academic calendar or view their registration dates in Buff Portal; they are also notified by email each semester of upcoming registration periods.

-If a student misses their assigned registration window, they must wait until the schedule adjustment period (fall only) or open enrollment to register for classes.
+If a student misses their assigned registration window, they must wait until open enrollment to register for classes.
 No exceptions are made to this policy.

 Registration instructions are also available on the Enroll in Classes webpage.